Paul Goldschmidt Player Props: Cardinals vs. Yankees

-The St. Louis Cardinals and Paul Goldschmidt, who went 0-for-3 last time in action, battle Luis Severino and the New York Yankees at Busch Stadium, Saturday at 2:15 PM ET.
+The St. Louis Cardinals, including Paul Goldschmidt (batting .308 in his past 10 games, with three home runs, four walks and 11 RBI), battle starting pitcher Gerrit Cole and the New York Yankees at Busch Stadium, Sunday at 2:15 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Astros.
+In his last game, he strung together two hits (going 2-for-4) against the Yankees.

 Paul Goldschmidt Game Info & Props vs. the Yankees